joeytwiddle/cheatsheets/JOEYS_MACBOOK_SETUP.md

 - Keyboard > Keyboard navigation: On (to move around controls via Tab)

 - Keyboard > Keyboard shortcuts > Function keys > Use F1, F2 etc. keys as standard keys: Disable (to get media controls more easily)

+- Keyboard > Dictation > Shortcut: I switched it to "Press Right Command Key Twice" (because it was on "Press Control Key Twice" which was far too easy to trigger accidentally)

 ## Manipulating windows with keyboard